jothibasu26-del/2d-poisson-equation-solver-python/README.md

 The resulting algebraic system is solved iteratively using the Successive Over-Relaxation (SOR) method.
-The numerical solution is compared with the corresponding analytical solution to verify the numerical implementation.
+The numerical solution is compared with the analytical solution to verify the numerical implementation.

 ## Problem Definition